KDL-umass/CausalGPSLC.jl/docs/src/index.md

 of compute time, as well as contains all the relevant data for a given workflow.
-For this reason, all the fields and functions that utilize it are externally available, and described below, to provide users with a simple way to extend the functionality of `GPSLC.jl` and estimate other quantities of interest.
+For this reason, all the fields and functions that utilize it are externally available, and described below, to provide users with a simple way to extend the functionality of `CausalGPSLC.jl` and estimate other quantities of interest.

 ```@docs
 GPSLCObject